 This is a balanced but incomplete XML configuration fragment.
-All closing tags are included, but some important elements to complete the IPsec VPN configuration are omitted.
+The fragment includes all closing tags, but omits some important elements to complete the VPN configuration.
+For a list of all available elements, see the FortiClient XML Reference Guide.

 This XML tag sets the IPsec VPN connection as ping-response-based.
 The VPN connects to the FortiGate which responds the fastest.